 Graft Impingement may result from anterior placement of a tibial tunnel or too posteriorly on the femoral side and impingement may lead to graft failure.

-Infection though rare, may lead to septic arthritis and is caused by coagulase negative Staph (S. epidermidis) and Staph aureus commonly.
+Infection though rare may lead to septic arthritis and is caused by coagulase negative Staph (S. epidermidis) and Staph aureus commonly.

-Patient would present with pain, swelling, erythema, and increased WBC between 2-14 days.
+The patient would present with pain, swelling, erythema, and increased WBC between 2-14 days.

 Infection requires aggressive treatment with antibiotics, open or arthroscopic incision and drainage.
 Repeated drainage may enable graft retention, more so with staph epidermidis.